caktus/django-admin-sortable2/README.md

 News in Version 0.6.0
 ---------------------

-Many Thanks to Michal Przybys for adding these two features:
+Many Thanks to Michał Przybyś for adding these two features:

 * Compatible with Django 1.9.
 * In the list view, it now is possible to move items to any arbitrary page.